reinaris/spree_mail_view/README.md

 Installation
 ------------

-Add spree_mail_view to your Gemfile:
+Add mail_view and spree_mail_view to your Gemfile:

 ```ruby
 group :development do